 Oil contaminated slab

-A big mistake that guarantees a failure is Installing over contaminated floors, ones that have grease, oil, paint, wax or chemicals on and in the surface of the slab.
-These produce what’s called a “Bond-Breaker”, bond-breakers are anything that interferes with the adhesion of the epoxy floor with the concrete slab.
+A big mistake that guarantees a failure is installing over a contaminated floor, one that has grease, oil, paint, wax, or chemicals on and IN the surface of the slab.
+Any of these substances would be considered a “Bond-Breaker”, which refers to anything that interferes with the adhesion of the epoxy floor with the concrete slab.

 When applying an epoxy coating It is important to be working with only THREE MATERIALS, The concrete, primer, and the epoxy.
 If you are not sure if a floor is acceptable, what do you do?
-“R.T.I.”…….what’s next?
+“R.T.I.”

-Failure to control moisture in the slab and air
+8. Failure to Control Moisture (in the slab and air)

 Failure due to moisture

-where do you go to find out what the acceptable amount of moisture in a concrete slab for the epoxy manufacturer to warranty their material?
-It will be different with various manufacturers, but all manufacturers will have that information…on the label, instructions. again, R.T.I.
+Where do you go to find out the acceptable amount of moisture in a concrete slab for the epoxy manufacturer to warranty their material?
+It will be different with various manufacturers, but all manufacturers will have that information on the label, instructions.
+R.T.I.!

-Another way moisture is introduced to the slab can be through “Wet” grinding and auto-scrubbing the slab Pryor to the epoxy application.
+Another way moisture is introduced to the slab can be through “wet” grinding and auto-scrubbing the slab prior to the epoxy application.

-First, it is recommended that you “Dry” grind the slab when prepping it and not auto-scrub the floor but vacuum the debris with a Hepa filter vac system….and really do a good job with the Vac, dust is a huge “Bond-Breaker”.
+First, it is recommended that you “dry” grind the slab when prepping it and not auto-scrub the floor but vacuum the debris with a Hepa filter vac system.
+Do a very good job with the vac, dust is a huge “Bond-Breaker”.
 If you dry grind, it is imperative that you remove ALL the dust from the pores of the slab.
 (See #3 about the dangers of bond-breakers as dust is a big one)

-Here is some examples of great epoxy projects, these images were taken by proud applicators' that have learned to avoid those 8 mistakes, ranging from what are really works of art to practical, durable showroom, break rooms and warehouse floors floors….
+Here are some examples of great epoxy projects, these images were taken by proud applicators that have learned to avoid those 8 mistakes, ranging from true works of art, to practical, durable showrooms, break rooms, and warehouse floors.

-Beautiful floors,... if you have questions about our part of the process, Surf-Prep equipment, contact us at BartellGlobal.com and we will be happy to get you the information you need as well as get you in contact with your local representative.
+If you have questions about our part of the process, Surf-Prep equipment, contact us at BartellGlobal.com and we will be happy to get you the information you need as well as get you in contact with your local sales rep.